Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Calculating planetary positions

 We can obtain corrections for the elliptical orbits of the remaining planets in the same way.
-In Table 2, We have listed values of the longitude of perihelion ($\lambda_{p}$) and eccentricity ($e$) for all planets, taken from [1].
-Also tabulated are the calculated anomaly ($\theta$) and longitude ($\lambda$).
-From Table 2, we see that the errors now are indeed smaller than 1$^{\circ}$.
+The calculated anomaly ($\theta$) and longitude ($\lambda$) are listed in Table 2.
+The residual errors in $\lambda$ values are $\stackrel{<}{_{\sim}} 1^{\circ}$.

-\subsection{GEOCENTRIC PERSPECTIVE}
+\subsection{Geocentric perspective}

-Until now, we have calculated the longitudes $\lambda$ of the planets on the celestial sphere centered on the Sun.
-We can also calculate radii $r$ of their orbits around the sun, giving their positions in polar form ($r, \lambda$).
-To get the positions of planets on the celestial sphere centered on the Earth, we convert the polar co-ordinates into rectangular form and after shifting the origin from Sun to Earth, we change them back into polar form.
+Until now, we have calculated the longitudes, $\lambda$, of the planets on the celestial sphere centred on the Sun.
+We can also calculate radii $r$ of their orbits around the sun, for that epoch, giving their positions in polar form ($r, \lambda$).
+To get the positions of planets on the celestial sphere centred on the Earth, we first convert the polar co-ordinates into rectangular form with origin on Sun, and after shifting the origin from Sun to Earth, we change them back into polar form.

 For converting into a rectangular form, we have to decide upon the direction of the X and Y axes.
-We assume X to be in the positive direction along the line joining the Sun to the Vernal Equinox, and Y to be perpendicular to X in the ecliptic plane in such a way that the longitude is a positive angle.
+We assume X to be in the positive direction along the line joining Sun to the Vernal Equinox, and Y to be perpendicular to X in the ecliptic plane in such a way that the longitude is a positive angle.

-\subsection{AN EXAMPLE}
+\subsection{An example}

-As an example, this procedure is demonstrated for Mercury's position on 01/01/07 at 00:00 UT.
+As an example, this procedure is demonstrated for Mercury's position on 01/04/20 at 00:00 UT.

-\subsubsection{HELIOCENTRIC CO-ORDINATES}
+\subsubsection{Heliocentric co-ordinates}